OpenDSA/OpenDSA/RST/en/NP/Reduction.rst

 But, another approach might conceivably be faster.

-Reductino and Finding a Lower Bound
+Reduction and Finding a Lower Bound
 -----------------------------------

 There is another use of reductions aside from applying an old